 Oh my sweet god, so we are in the realms of thought police.
 I wish you god speed with this one but lets look at what the standard believes people will do.

-What are the 3 transfer methods of ISO 27001 now covered?
+The 3 transfer methods covered in ISO 27001

 The 3 transfer methods of ISO 27001 that are now explicitly covered are